All posts by Marlow Hauser

 • 0

-• Japanese lifehack: Aluminum foil keeps slime away from your kitchen drain
+• Japanese lifehack: The most time-efficient way of cleaning your kitchen drain

 While you may think that all the washing and soaping done in the sink would clean itself, you might be disappointed.
 The kitchen drain is the breeding ground of bacteria and, if left unattended, would cause foul...